 If a body panel has rust spots but no collision damage, replacing the whole panel may not be necessary.
 An alternative is to cut out only the rusted area, then make a template, trace it onto sheet metal, cut it out, and weld it in.
 This is a time consuming process, but having the right tools will save you time (providing that you use them correctly).

 If you bring your car to a body shop, they'll want to replace the entire panel, regardless of whether or not it can be repaired.
-This is simple economics - it's quicker and more cost-effective for them to replace the whole panel.
+This is simple economics--it's quicker and more cost-effective for them to replace the whole panel.
 The labor may be less, but overall you'll pay more once you include the cost of the replacement panel.
-This often puts the repair out of a person's restoration budget.
+This often puts body repair out of a person's restoration budget.

 Provided you are a decent welder, you can save money by cutting out the bad metal, making a patch panel, and welding it in.
 If you're just getting started with automotive body repair, a MIG Welding Machine is a good choice.
-They're easiest welding process to learn and they're also cheapest to buy.
+It's the easiest welding process to learn and also cheapest to buy.
 Most people can produce quality, good looking welds with minimal practice.

 Cutting and Removing Rusty Panels

 Cutting out damaged metal can be done several ways.
 An air compressor and cut-off wheel is one popular method.
 Another way is with an electric angle grinder.

-Once the bad metal is cut away, an air sander can be used to bring the area down to bare metal.
+Once the rusted part is cut away, an air sander can be used to bring the area down to bare metal.